sebroy-6/StudyLess_webapp/README.md

 1) git clone this repository into a local folder on you computer
 2) execute the command "npm install" in the "frontend" and "backend" folders seperatly
 3) host a mongodb server on your computer to give this app access to a mongodb server
-4) try the "npm run devStart" in the backend folder and follow the messages to set up the backend environment variables in a ".env" file located in the "backend" folder
+4) In the global application folder, try "npm run startBackend" and follow the messages to set up the backend environment variables in a ".env" file located in the "backend" folder
-5) use the command "npm run devStart" int the "backend" folder to start the backend express API and "npm start" in the "frontend" folder to start the frontend react.js app
+5) In the global application folder, use "npm run startBackend" in a first terminal and "npm run startFront" in a second seperate terminal
 6) enjoy!

 Also, make sure you have downloaded the necessary software which includes :